MiguelVN7/Proyecto-Integrador-1/README.md

 # Proyecto-Integrador-1
-Este repositorio contiene todo el trabajo realizado para la materia de Proyecto Integrador 1 en el semestre 2025-1 con el profesor Wilmer Gil Moreno.
-Los integrantes del grupo son: Diego Mesa, Andrés Alarcón y Miguel Villegas
+This repository contains all the work done for the Proyecto Integrador 1 course in the 2025-1 semester with Professor Wilmer Gil Moreno.

+The group members are: Diego Mesa, Andrés Alarcón, and Miguel Villegas.